JonathonDonaghy/CatFinder/README.md

 The *Lock Design pattern* was investigated for CatFinder, but due to the liner nature of the program was decided to be un-necessary.
 In regards to future development, there would not be a significant increase in development time to add Locks when they became necessary.

-the processing portion of the program was implemented as a factory to implment Inversion of Control, to ensure that if further work was done on the project, the 'CatFinder' implementation would remain robust.
+The processing portion of the program was implemented as a factory to implement Inversion of Control, to ensure that if further work was done on the project, the 'CatFinder' implementation would remain robust.